-If you are receiving Extra Help to pay for your prescriptions, the Extra Help program will not pay for the drugs not normally covered.
+If you are receiving "Extra Help" to pay for your prescriptions, the "Extra Help" program will not pay for the drugs not normally covered.
 However, if you have drug coverage through Medicaid, your state Medicaid program may cover some prescription drugs not normally covered in a Medicare drug plan.
 Please contact your state Medicaid program to determine what drug coverage may be available to you.
 (You can find phone numbers and contact information for Medicaid in Chapter 2, Section 6.)

-SECTION 9 Filling a prescription Section 9.1 Provide your membership information
+SECTION 8 Filling a prescription Section 8.1 Provide your membership information

-To fill your prescription, provide your plan membership information, which can be found on your membership card, at the network pharmacy you choose.
+To fill your prescription, provide your Medicaid card, and your plan membership information, which can be found on your membership card, at the network pharmacy you choose.
 The network pharmacy will automatically bill the plan for your drug.
+You will need to pay the pharmacy your share of the cost when you pick up your prescription.

-Section 9.2 What if you don't have your membership information with you?
+Section 8.2 What if you don't have your membership information with you?